Skip to main content

 • Exposure to certain chemicals, such as arsenic.

-How to prevent basal cell carcinoma
+How do you prevent basal cell carcinoma?

 The best way to prevent basal cell carcinoma is to protect your skin from the sun's harmful UV radiation.
 This includes: